4 Best eSignature Apps for Your Small Business

 But in the digital age, the process of getting signatures has changed.
 Instead of handing you a clipboard to sign for a package, the UPS guy now gives you a digital device to electronically sign.
 It saves paper and streamlines processes, so it’s understandable why you’d want to incorporate this system into your business.

-Here’s a look at five eSignature apps that offer a wide range of options and make the process simple and secure.
+Here’s a look at four eSignature apps that offer a wide range of options and make the process simple and secure.

 1. SignMyPad ($3.99)